Complete Guide to Renting a Car in Costa Rica

 Drop Off:

 When it’s time to drop off your vehicle, make sure to allow plenty of time to account for any unexpected delays along the way.
 If you find yourself running behind, a quick call to the rental office can help you avoid any late fees and give you peace of mind.
-Many rental locations offer a shuttle to the airport or your hotel, so take advantage of that convenience, and before you leave, be sure to confirm the vehicle’s condition with the rental agent.
-If you’re in a rush, take photos of both the inside and outside—better to be safe than sorry!

 Other Pickup / Drop Off Locations:

-If you’re renting a vehicle from a location outside of the airport in Costa Rica, take a moment to confirm the exact rental location in advance.
-With Costa Rica’s unique system of using landmarks instead of street addresses, it’s essential to get specific directions and ideally research the area ahead of time to ensure a smooth start to your rental experience.
+With Costa Rica’s unique system of using landmarks instead of street addresses, it’s prudent to get specific directions and ideally research the area ahead of time.
 You can find out more about how directions and addresses work in Costa Rica here.

 Documents Needed for Renting a Car in Costa Rica

-- Credit Card: Rental agencies typically require a credit card in the driver’s name for the deposit.
+• Credit Card: Rental agencies typically require a credit card in the driver’s name for the deposit.
 This is necessary to cover any additional charges or potential damage fees during your rental period.

-- Passport: You’ll need your passport for identification purposes when picking up your rental car.
+• Passport: You’ll need your passport for identification purposes when picking up your rental car.
 It helps verify your booking and allows the rental company to process the transaction.

-- Reservation Confirmation: It’s a good idea to have your reservation confirmation with you — either printed or digital.
+• Reservation Confirmation: It’s a good idea to have your reservation confirmation with you, either printed or digital.
 This will help speed up the check-in process and avoid any confusion when you arrive at the rental desk.

-- Credit Card Insurance Letter: Read below under “Insurance Coverage: What You Need to Know” for more information.
+• Credit Card Insurance Letter: Read below under “Insurance Coverage: What You Need to Know” for more information.

 Insurance is a crucial aspect of renting a car in Costa Rica, and it’s important to understand what’s required and what options are available.
 Costa Rica has strict insurance laws for rental vehicles, and the following types of insurances are typically mandatory:

-- Loss Damage Waiver (LDW): Also known as Collision Damage Waiver (CDW), it covers damage to your rental car in case of an accident.
+Loss Damage Waiver (LDW): Also known as Collision Damage Waiver (CDW), it covers damage to your rental car in case of an accident.
 Most companies offer two types: partial and full.
-A partial damage waiver covers collisions but includes a deductible (e.g., you pay $1000, and the rental company covers the rest).
-A full damage waiver typically has no deductible, meaning the rental company covers all the costs.
-Keep in mind, LDW is usually not included in your initial rental booking.

-- Theft Protection: This insurance covers the theft of the vehicle or parts of it.
+Theft Protection: This insurance covers the theft of the vehicle or parts of it.
 It may be included in LDW or may require an additional fee.
 This insurance isn’t normally mandatory.

-- Additional Insurance Options: Some rental companies offer additional coverage, such as Roadside Assistance, which can be helpful if you’re planning on driving in remote areas or if you want additional peace of mind.
+Additional Insurance Options: Some rental companies offer additional coverage, such as Roadside Assistance, which can be helpful if you’re planning on driving in remote areas or if you want additional peace of mind.

 Rental Options: Choosing the Right Vehicle